samkho/Bookmarks/README.md

 # Bookmarks
-I was misusing Github's *Fork* as a way of bookmarking projects.
-However, my repos list got way too noisy.
-It's time to make this list so I can start deleting those forks.
+I had been misusing Github's *Fork* as a way of bookmarking projects.
+Making this list allowed me to delete those forks and remove noise from my repos list.

 ---
 ## ACME